melloddy/pseudolabel_auxdata/README.md

   - `torch_device`: device to use to run sparsechem CPU or GPU (valid values: "cpu" or "cuda")
   - `max_cpu`: maximum number of CPU to use when CPU is selected
   - `dataloader_num_workers` : number of worker to use in dataloader in sparsechem (needs to be set to 0 when using CPU on macOS)
+  - `x_ysparse_batch_size` : <i>integer</i> number of samples in batches (X and Y) to predict with image models (defaulted at 100K) to reduce memory consumption/avoid prediction of prohibitive datasets at prediction time.
+Lower than 0 leads to one single batch.
+Higher than the number of samples in the image feature dataset leads to one single batch.
 * **Image model hyperparameter** : when not specified the default value of hyperparameters defined in *pseudolabel/constants.py* are used
   - `imagemodel_hidden_size` : list of hidden layers' sizes for image-based model's hyperparameter scan.
 A list of string for each hidden size layer. (*Ex: [["125"],["250","125","67"]]* )
   - `imagemodel_epochs_lr_steps`: list of tuple of number of epochs and corresponding learning rates for image-based model's hyperparameter scan